ruplet/oracles/docs/approach-1-reductions.md

 - USTCONN is complete for L
 - a programming language for L: a finite number of variables, each <= n
 - alternative: a finite number of input pointers; this is really similar to multi-head two-way automaton [@423885] [@10.1007/BF00289513]

+definitions of ac, nc, tc:
+immerman definition 5.17

+notions of uniformity of ac0:
+0. U_{E^*}-uniformity
+1. direct connection language / extended connection language is decidable by FO.
+2. is decidable by DLogTime on a random-access turing machine (check if ith bit of representation of nth circuit is b)

+3. fo-query: definition 1.26, immerman

+weak notions of reductions: fo-reductions; fo-projections (fops); quantifier-free fo-projections (qfps); Immerman!
+fo-uniformity: there is a first order query I : STRUC[ts] -> STRUC[tc] with I(0^n) = C_n; definition 5.16 immerman
+definition 11.7 first-order projections

+what query is first-order?

+fo-reduction is defined as a first-order query (definition 1.26) also there is definition how to represent a circuit!

 # FO
 - FO[+, *] = FO[BIT]